 Meanwhile, in a small saucepan heat the chicken broth and ½ cup red wine til boiling.
 Add the wild mushrooms, breaking apart any large pieces.
 Simmer, covered, for 2 minutes.
 Remove from heat.
 Let sit for 15 minutes.
 Drain, saving the liquid.

 Remove the chicken from the cast iron skillet to a plate and cover with foil to keep warm.
 Pour off the excess fat from the pan.
 Place the skillet on a medium heat burner.
 Add the remaining ¼ cup of red wine.
 Scrape the bottom and sides of pan.
 Add the garlic and cook until fragrant.
+Add the flour, stir, and cook for 30 seconds.
 Add the mushroom liquid and stir to incorporate.
 Cook, reducing liquid by 1/3.
 Add the rosemary, thyme and soy sauce.
 Stir.
 Pull off the heat.
 Add one Tbs butter and stir to incorporate.
+Add the reserved mushrooms into the sauce.

 To plate, place a spoonful of polenta in the center of each plate.
 Arrange the chicken on one side.
 Pour the sauce over the polenta and chicken.
 Sprinkle each plate with a pinch of smoked salt.